trailofbits/cargo-unmaintained/README.md

   Note that false _positives_ should not arise in a corresponding way.
 Before flagging a package as unmaintained, `cargo-unmaintained` verifies that the package's latest version would be considered unmaintained as well.

+## Questions

+- Yesterday, I got a warning about an unmaintained package.
+But, today, I don't.
+Why is that?

+  Possibly, an intermediate dependency was updated.
+Suppose package X depends on Y, which depends on Z. And suppose Z is considered unmaintained.
+Then Z will generated warnings for both X and Y. If Y is updated to no longer depend upon Z, and X uses the new version of Y, then X will no longer receive warnings about Z.

 ## Anti-goals

 `cargo-unmaintained` is not meant to be a replacement for [`cargo-upgrade`]. `cargo-unmaintained` should not warn just because a package needs to be upgraded.